stormpath/stormpath-documentation/source/quickstart.rst

 .. note::

-  Note your tenant name!
+  Note your Tenant name!
 You will need this in the future in order to log-in to your Stormpath Admin Console.

 4. On this screen, re-enter your password and click "Log In" to enter the Admin Console.
 From here you will be able to perform all of the administrative functions required for your Stormpath Account.
 You should start by creating an API key.